afaneca/myfin-site/docs/using-myfin/rules.md

 **Q: What happens if no rules match my transaction?**

-A: The transaction is added without automatic categorization.
+A: The engine will attempt a fuzzy match fallback (entity first, then category).
+If that also fails, the transaction is added without automatic categorization.
 You can manually assign a category and entity, or create a new rule for future similar transactions.